-Sites Reservoir releases could temporally overlap with fall-run/late fall-run Chinook salmon presence near the release location in the Sacramento River.
-For fall-run, migrating adults would be present during July through December (Appendix 11A, Table 11A-6) and rearing or emigrating juveniles would be present during December through May (Figure FR_DJFMP).
-For late fall-run, migrating adults would be present during October and November and rearing or emigrating juveniles could be present during all months (Appendix 11A, Table 11A-7; Figure LFR_DJFMP).
+Sites Reservoir releases could temporally overlap with fall-run/late fall–run Chinook salmon presence near the release location in the Sacramento River.
+For fall-run, migrating adults would be present during July through December (Appendix 11A, Table 11A-6) and rearing or emigrating juveniles would be present during December through May (Figure 11-17).
+For late fall–run, migrating adults would be present during October and November and rearing or emigrating juveniles could be present during all months (Appendix 11A, Table 11A-7; Figure 11-19).

-Sites Reservoir releases into the Yolo Bypass via the CBD would not overlap with the juvenile fall-run Chinook salmon rearing and emigration during August through October (Figure FR_DJFMP).
-Releases into the Yolo Bypass would overlap with the adult late-fall-run Chinook salmon migration period during October and the juvenile rearing and emigration period during August through October (Appendix 11A, Table 11A-7; Figure LFR_DJFMP).
+Sites Reservoir releases into the Yolo Bypass via the CBD would not overlap with the juvenile fall-run Chinook salmon rearing and emigration during August through October (Figure 11-17).
+Releases into the Yolo Bypass would overlap with the adult late-fall-run Chinook salmon migration period during October and the juvenile rearing and emigration period during August through October (Appendix 11A, Table 11A-7; Figure 11-19).

-In contrast to the other runs of Chinook salmon, the adult fall-run Chinook salmon upstream migration period (see Appendix 11A) coincides with increased Yolo Bypass flows in August–October as a result of reservoir releases under Alternatives 1, 2, and 3 (see Appendix 5B3: Tables 5B3-3-1a through 5B3-3-4c).
-Johnston et al. (2020) found that the median probability of acoustically tagged adult fall-run Chinook salmon existing the Yolo Bypass after entering it was 0.74, indicating that nearly a quarter of fish entering the Toe Drain may not leave.
+In contrast to the other runs of Chinook salmon, the adult fall-run Chinook salmon upstream migration period (Appendix 11A) coincides with increased Yolo Bypass flows in August–October as a result of reservoir releases under Alternatives 1, 2, and 3 (Appendix 5B3: Tables 5B3-3-1a through 5B3-3-4c).
+Johnston et al. (2020) found that the median probability of acoustically tagged adult fall-run Chinook salmon exiting the Yolo Bypass after entering it was 0.74, indicating that nearly a quarter of fish entering the Toe Drain may not leave.
 Johnston et al. (2020) suggested that Chinook salmon adults may be drawn into the Yolo Bypass Toe Drain by the higher flows in the Cache Slough Complex relative to those in the Sacramento River; however, Alternatives 1, 2, and 3 would not affect this potential mechanism.
 Sommer et al. (2014) did not find adult Chinook salmon catch in a fyke trap in the Toe Drain was associated with Yolo Bypass flow events, noting this may have been because most of the Chinook salmon were fall-run, a race known to migrate upstream relatively early before winter and spring flow events.
 Acoustic telemetry investigations in 2015–2017 found that adult Chinook salmon strongly responded to tidal switches, but these studies did not provide information on effects of the summer/fall managed flow releases, such as whether flows attract more fish into the Yolo Bypass (Singer and Frantzich 2019).
 Fall-run Chinook salmon entering the Toe Drain may eventually reach the Wallace Weir, where fish rescue and relocation to the Sacramento River by CDFW occurs, either at the recently completed Wallace Weir Fish Rescue Facility or by beach seine in the vicinity of the Wallace Weir.
-Several tens or hundreds of adult Chinook salmon were captured and relocated to the Sacramento River in 2018 and 2019 during August–October, periods including managed flow actions resulting in greater flow entering the Toe Drain (Table toedrain1).
+Several tens or hundreds of adult Chinook salmon were captured and relocated to the Sacramento River in 2018 and 2019 during August–October, periods including managed flow actions resulting in greater flow entering the Toe Drain (Table 11-31).
 In 2019, eight of 340 Chinook salmon rescued from Wallace Weir died, a mortality rate of 2.3% (Davis et al. 2019).
-This rate of rescue and mortality is very low compared the overall ESU size, which numbers in the tens of thousands of fish or greater (see Table FR_LFR_GrandTab).
-Under the assumption that the increased rate of Chinook salmon occurrence at Wallace Weir is solely a function of the managed flow releases, which is uncertain, then this indicates that Sites Reservoir releases to the CBD and thence the Toe Drain under Alternatives 1, 2, and 3 would result in only very low ESU-level effects on fall-run Chinook salmon.
+This rate of rescue and mortality is very low compared the overall ESU size, which numbers in the tens of thousands of fish or greater (Table 11-28).
+Under the assumption that the increased rate of Chinook salmon occurrence at Wallace Weir is solely a function of the managed flow releases, which is uncertain, then this indicates that Sites Reservoir releases to the CBD and thence the Toe Drain under Alternatives 1, 2, and 3 would result in low ESU-level effects on fall-run Chinook salmon.